eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Subtracting the total approvals cancels out the common approvals.
 Thus, if $$T(X>Y)>T(Y>X)$$, then $$S(X)>S(Y)$$, satisfying the SCC condition.
 The difference in total approvals is exactly equal to the difference in "strict approvals", so Approval voting is SCC.

-**Corollary:** Approval voting always elects the Condorcet winner induced by the ballots, if one exists.
+**Corollary 1:** Approval voting always elects the Condorcet winner induced by the ballots, if one exists.

 **Proof:** Suppose candidate A wins the election under Approval voting.
 Then, for any other candidate B, we have that $$S(A) > S(B)$$.
 By the SCC property, this implies that $$T(A>B) > T(B>A)$$.
 Thus, A beats every other candidate in head-to-head match-ups, making them the Condorcet winner induced by the ballots.